This post was originally published on DIY Network’s blog Made + Remade in September 2015.

 Drain the pasta, and return it to the pot.

 Turn the range burner to low heat.
-Melt the creamy cheese into the pasta.
-Stir for 2-3 minutes to achieve even coverage and to avoid the cheese burning to the bottom of the pot.
+Melt the creamy cheese into the pasta and stir it for 2-3 minutes to achieve even coverage.
+Consistent stirring will help you avoid burning the cheese to the bottom of the pot.

-Transfer the pasta to a serving dish, top with the remaining 2 oz. of Velveeta, and enjoy at a Halloween party or with tonight’s dinner!
+Transfer the pasta to a serving dish, and top with the remaining 2 oz. of Velveeta if you’d like.
+Then, enjoy your dish at a Halloween party or with tonight’s dinner!